andepraveenofficial/DSA/00-Material/DSA.md

 2. Think About Algorithm

 ### Example
-Find the sum of the first n natural numbers.
+Task : Find the sum of the first n natural numbers.

 ```js
     const n = 100000000000